sauravkumar1107/Diabetic-Retinopathy-Detection/README.md

 * 4 - Proliferative DR

 Images in the Dataset are of different sizes.
 Some of them are out of focus, underexposed, or overexposed.
+Our Goal is to build a machine learning model to speed up disease detection.

 #### Dataset Used
 Dataset is from kaggle , link : https://www.kaggle.com/c/aptos2019-blindness-detection/data